sensu/sensu-chef/README.md

 * [RedisIO](https://supermarket.chef.io/cookbooks/redisio)
 * [ms_dotnet](https://supermarket.chef.io/cookbooks/ms_dotnet)

-NOTE: This cookbook either constrains its dependencies optimistically (`>=`) or not at all.
+**NOTE**: This cookbook either constrains its dependencies optimistically (`>=`) or not at all.
 You're strongly encouraged to more strictly manage these dependencies in your wrapper cookbook.

-## PACKAGES
+## Package versioning

 This cookbook makes no attempt to manage the versions of its package dependencies.
 If you desire or require management of these versions, you should handle these via your wrapper cookbook.

-## REQUIREMENTS
+## Prerequisites

 ### SSL configuration

 Running Sensu with SSL is recommended; by default this cookbook attempts to load SSL credentials from a data bag `sensu`, with an item `ssl`, containing the required SSL certificates and keys.
 These data bag items may be encrypted via native Chef encrypted data bags or via Chef Vault.

-The data loaded from the data bag by default is expected to be formatted as follows:
+The data loaded from the data bag by default is expected to be formatted as
+follows:

 ```json
 {